visualregressiontesting/visual-regression-workshop/lessons/01_wraith/03_history.md

 ### Extra Credit
 Check out Wraith [Spidering Mode](http://bbc-news.github.io/wraith/index.html#SpideringMode) and set up a spider file that includes all of the site pages
+Use a beforeCapture hook to modify the H1 text on the style guide page to be at least 3 lines of text before creating your baseline

 ## Conclusion